dennisnordberg/julia-school/content/julia/scraping.md

 ### Turning our blob of HTML into a parseable HTML tree with Gumbo

-Earlier, we stored our crawl of the homepage of `example.com` into a variable we called `r`.
+Earlier, we stored our crawl of the homepage of `example.com` into a variable we called `r` (which stands for "request", as in "HTTP request").

 Now we'll make a "Gumbo" version---which will be easily traversable---of that `r` variable, and we'll call it `r_parsed`.